 The Company's 10% Rolling Incentive Stock Option Plan ("Stock Option Plan") provides participants with an incentive to enhance shareholder value by providing a form of compensation that is tied to increases in the market value of the Company's shares.
-As of May 12, 2023, there were 92,958,334 options outstanding under the Stock Option Plan, which represents 6.6% of the shares outstanding as at such date; and 47,822,891 options available for grant under the Stock Option Plan, which represents 3.4% of shares outstanding as at such date.
+As of May 8, 2024, there were 71,933,334 options outstanding under the Stock Option Plan, which represents 5.1% of the shares outstanding as at such date; and 68,847,891 options available for grant under the Stock Option Plan, which represents 4.9% of shares outstanding as at such date.

 The Company's Stock Option Plan was initially prepared in compliance with the TSX Venture Exchange's then current Incentive Stock Option Policy.
-In November 2021 the TSX Venture Exchange adopted a new policy governing the issuance of security based compensation, the Security Based Compensation Policy.
+In November 2021, the TSX Venture Exchange adopted a new policy governing the issuance of security based compensation, the Security Based Compensation Policy.
 As a result of the adoption of the new policy, the Company was required to make certain revisions and consequential amendments to its Stock Option Plan.
 The requisite revisions and consequential amendments were approved at the Annual General and Special Meeting of Shareholders held June 21, 2022.

+Staff at the TSXV have since requested that the Company make additional, minor revisions to the Company's Stock Option Plan so as to comply with the Security Based Compensation Policy.
 Further details on the Stock Option Plan can be found under the section "Equity Compensation Plan" of this Circular.